Intertwining and commutation relations for birth-death processes: Intertwining relations and sub-commutations

 In particular, the behavior at infinity is at least polynomial of degree $c$.

-Let us state our first main result about intertwining and sub-commutation relations between the original process $(X_t)_{t\geq 0}$ and its $u$-modification $(X_{u, t})_{t\geq 0}$.
+Let us state our first main result about intertwining and sub-commutation relations between the original process $(X_t)_{t\geq0}$ and its $u$-modification $(X_{u, t})_{t\geq0}$.
 To the knowledge of the authors, this result was not known.
-A connection to Chen's results on birth-death processes \cite{chen2} is given in section \ref{sect:appli} in the sequel.
+A connection to Chen's results on birth--death processes \cite{chen2} is given in Section \ref{sectappli} in the sequel.